Vessel of Opportunity Lawsuit Filed in New Orleans

 Posted on behalf of Goldberg Finnegan, LLC on Oct 28, 2011 in Oil Spill

 A lawsuit has been filed in New Orleans, Louisiana on behalf of Lester Ansardi who is a vessel owner from St. Bernard Parish, Louisiana on behalf of himself and others similarly situated.
-The lawsuit can be seen here.
 What is unique about this Gulf Oil Spill Vessel of Opportunity Lawsuit is that it is filed in State Court (Orleans Parish, Louisiana) and not in federal court.
 Since BP is not a defendant in this lawsuit, it is unlikely that the case will be removed to the Federal MDL Proceeding in US District Court for the Eastern District of Louisiana.

 The people who worked in the Vessel of Opportunity Program in the aftermath of the oil spill are heroes.
 They basically put their health at risk in order to help clean up BP's mess.
 They also put their boats at risk--which it is important to understand-is the key to most of these people's livelihood.
 It is, quite frankly, outrageous that these subcontractors have not pay these fishermen the money they are owed.
-Our law firm works with Finckbeiner & Robin out of Chalmette Louisiana on these matters and is committed to fight hard to get these vessel owners and their crew the money they deserve.
+Our oil spill lawyers are working with Finckbeiner & Robin out of Chalmette Louisiana on these matters and is committed to fight hard to get these vessel owners and their crew the money they deserve.